ccnmtl/phtcstatic/content/programevaluation/process-questions.md

 <a class="moretoggle btn btn-link" href="#q58">Show answer <i class="fas fa-angle-double-right"></i></a>
 <div class="toggleable" id="q58">
 <p>
-<i>The correct answer is D:</i> You can find the outcome for question 1a , self-monitoring, in the short-term outcomes column.
+<i>The correct answer is D:</i><br />You can find the outcome for “Does use of ST increase self-monitoring of healthy eating and physical activity?” in the short-term outcomes column.
 </p>
 </div>
 </div>